Geoffrey Lutaaya

-Geoffrey Lutaaya is a Ugandan musician, businessman and politician, currently serving as the Member of Parliament for Kakuuto County, Kyotera District, under the National Unity Platform (NUP) party in the 11th Parliament of Uganda.
+Geoffrey Lutaaya is a Ugandan musician, businessman and politician, who served as the Member of Parliament for Kakuuto County, Kyotera District, under the National Unity Platform (NUP) party in the 11th Parliament of Uganda from 2021 to 2026.
 He is the founder of the music band called the De Nu Eagles.

-Early Life and education
+Early life and education

 Lutaaya was born to late Nelson Kaboggoza (father).
 Lutaaya attended Mitti Ebiri Primary School in Kyotera and later completed his primary education from Mbuye Primary School in Rakai.
 He then went to Kololo High School, but left before sitting for the Uganda Certificate of Education (O-level) exams as his music career began to grow.
 He later re-sat his O-levels at Makerere Day and Evening School for Adults (MAECA).

 Career

 Music

 Lutaaya is recognized as one of the contributors to the band music genre in Uganda and is a founder and member of the Da Nu Eagles Band.
 His career in the music industry is a long one with various live performances, recordings, and concerts.

 After becoming a politician, he still made it known that he would not stop music.
 In February 2025, he was the main actor at the "Love Memories" concert held at Sheraton Kampala Hotel Gardens where he along with his band played for quit a long time.